 Additional Instructions for drugs not covered under Part D when the plan has determined that the drug is or may be covered under Medicare Part A or Part B:

-In addition to the specific denial rationale described above, if the plan has approved coverage under Medicare Part A or Part B or believes that the drug is covered (or may be covered) under Medicare Part A or Part B, the plan must include the applicable bracketed language as described below:
+In addition to the specific denial rationale described above, if the plan has approved coverage under Medicare Part A or Part B or believes that the drug is covered (or may be covered) under Medicare Part A or Part B, include the applicable bracketed language as described below:

-MA-PDs: Where the plan has determined that the requested drug is covered under Part A or Part B, the plan must insert the following additional text: “This request was denied under your Medicare Part D benefit; however, coverage/payment for the requested drug(s) has been approved under Medicare Part A/B (include an explanation of the conditions of approval in a readable and understandable format).
+MA-PDs: Where the plan has determined that the requested drug is covered under Part A or Part B, insert the following additional text: “This request was denied under your Medicare Part D benefit; however, coverage/payment for the requested drug(s) has been approved under Medicare Part A/B {include an explanation of the conditions of approval in a readable and understandable format}.
 If you think Medicare Part D should cover this drug for you, you may appeal.”

-Standalone PDPs: Where the plan has determined that the requested drug is covered under Part A or Part B, or does not have sufficient information to make a favorable determination under Part D, the plan must insert the following additional text: “This request was denied under your Medicare Part D benefit; however, it may be covered under Medicare Part A or Part B. For more information, talk to your prescriber or call 1- 800-MEDICARE.”
+Standalone PDPs: Where the plan has determined that the requested drug is covered under Part A or Part B, or does not have sufficient information to make a favorable determination under Part D, insert the following additional text: “This request was denied under your Medicare Part D benefit; however, it may be covered under Medicare Part A or Part B. For more information, talk to your prescriber or call 1- 800-MEDICARE.”

 Section Titled: What If I Don’t Agree With This Decision?